-Step 9: Intro to the new Datalogger
+Step 9: Datalogger

-The datalogger inside the LISST-100X has recently been upgraded.
-It is different from earlier versions of the LISST-100.
-New instruments using the new datalogger have been given the name LISST-100X.
-Units using the previous version datalogger will be called LISST-100.
-The new datalogger of the LISST-100X uses removable Compact Flash cards.
-Compact Flash Cards are available with up to 1Gb of memory.
-The LISST-100X comes standard with 128Mb.
-The Compact Flash Cards can be removed.
+The datalogger of the LISST-100X use a removable Compact Flash card.
+The LISST-100X comes standard with 128MB, enough for 1,600,000 size distributions, but cards with more memory are available.
+Contact Sequoia for more information if you would like a card with more memory.
+The Compact Flash Card can be removed.
 By using a PCMCIA adapter or USB card reader the data files can be directly transferred to the PC.
 The standard procedure is to offload the files using the LISST-SOP software at 115K baud.

 The LISST-100X now has standard two-letter commands that can be used for interfacing the instrument with other dataloggers and sensors.
 The commands are similar to the commands used with the LISST-25X instrument.
-A complete description of the commands is shown in the LISST-100X Command Summary section.
+A complete description of the commands is shown in the LISST-100X Command Summary section on page 72.